Home breadcrumb back arrow Back to All Blog

 The Arcadis 2023 report identified the #1 cause of disputes in North America: errors and omissions in contract documents.
 The #2 cause: parties failing to understand or comply with their contractual obligations.

-Both of those are visibility problems.
+Both of those are can-you-find-the-document problems.
 You can’t comply with terms you can’t find.
 You can’t catch errors in documents nobody’s reviewed since signing.

-A GC finishes a $12 million commercial build.
-Six months later, a retainage dispute surfaces with a framing subcontractor.
+For example: a GC finishes a commercial build.
+Later, a retainage dispute surfaces with a framing subcontractor.

-The sub claims retainage should have released 30 days after substantial completion.
-The GC thinks it’s 60 days.
+The sub claims retainage should have released after substantial completion, and demands payment with interest as the remedy.
+The GC thinks it’s a different deadline.
 The original subcontract would settle this in ten seconds.

 But the project office closed three months ago.
 The contract is in a box somewhere, or in an email chain between the former project manager and someone in accounting.

-That’s not a $43 million dispute.
-It’s a $180,000 argument that takes five months and a lawyer to resolve because nobody could produce the document.
+That’s not a breach of contract case anyone wins.
+It’s an expensive argument that takes months and a lawyer to resolve because nobody could produce the document, with the legal fees as the real penalty.

 What Construction Teams Need from a CLM